-Public gardens throughout Missouri feature a colorful array of flowers and foliage as well as iconic art and architecture.
-At botanical gardens and college campuses, in rural areas and urban spaces, a walk in the park becomes an experience you'll never forget.
+Public gardens across Missouri combine a colorful array of flowers and foliage with iconic art and architecture.
+From botanical gardens and college campuses, rural retreats and urban spaces, a walk in the park becomes an experience you'll never forget.

 Here's a look at some of the lush and creative places you can explore in the Show-Me State:

 Missouri Botanical Garden, St. Louis – The 79-acre botanical park, founded in 1859, is home to an extensive plant collection and mid- to late-1800s architecture, including Henry Shaw's historic Tower Grove House and the Linnean House.
 The award-winning Climatron, built in 1960, was the first geodesic dome to be used as a conservatory.
 Considered one of the top botanical attractions in the United States, the park also has a 14-acre Japanese Garden and one of the world's largest collections of rare and endangered orchids.
 A variety of festivals and educational programs are held all year long.

 Powell Gardens, Kingsville – This outdoor oasis near Kansas City covers 970 acres and boasts several structures – including the Marjorie Powell Allen Chapel and the Meadow Pavillion – designed by architect E. Fay Jones, a student of Frank Lloyd Wright.
 The property also features an Island Garden, Wildflower Meadow, and Heartland Harvest Garden, the nation's largest edible landscape.
 Events and educational programs are conducted throughout the year.